IQKV/boot-parent-pom/README.md

 ---

-_This parent POM is part of the KnowHowToDev ecosystem, designed to provide consistent and high-quality Java application development._
+_This parent POM is part of the IQKV Foundation ecosystem, designed to provide consistent and high-quality Java application development._
 `